Cyberes/vitalsource2pdf/README.md

 Guide you through step-by-step.
 You are expected to have the required technical knowledge and understand what is happening behind the scenes in order to troubleshoot any issues.

+You will also have to double check the output PDF to make sure everything is as it should be.

 ### How it Works

 This scraper uses Selenium to load the ebook viewer webpage.
 It then navigates through the book page by page and records network